markandre13/makehuman.js/src/chordata/README.md

   "An efficient orientation filter for inertial and inertial/magnetic sensor arrays", Sebastian O.H.
 Madgwick, 2010-04-30

-* There is a pose calibration algorithm.
+* There is a pose calibration algorithm to figure out how the sensors are oriented relative to the body.

 * In the future, using https://github.com/xioTechnologies/Gait-Tracking on a single foot can be used to calculate x,y,z relative coordinates of a walking person.